danielcarter/danielcarter.github.io/_courses/online_media_design/mc_5312_online_media_design.md

 ### Extra Credit

-Based on class voting, I'll add one point to the final grade of the student who has the best pitch day presentation and multimedia check-in.
+Based on class voting, I'll add one point to the final grade of the student who has the best pitch day presentation.

 ### Late Work